About PCOS

 • Chronic low‑grade inflammation

-• Sleep apnea, particularly in individuals with insulin resistance
+• Sleep apnea, particularly with insulin resistance

 • Anxiety